Where’s the oldest and largest historic district in Connecticut? Old Wethersfield, CT, of course, where more than 150 homes predate the Civil War.

-If that’s not modern enough, take a lunch break at one of the local hot spots.
+If that’s not modern enough, take a lunch break at one of the local hot spots or restaurants in Wethersfield, CT.
 Every place needs good pizza and ice cream, and Village Pizza and the Main Street Creamery fill the bill.
 Lucky Lou’s occupies a renovated Colonial, complete with a bar (where Red Sox and Yankee memorabilia live side by side—a nice touch of neutrality) and a large, lovely patio area, all wrapped up with a white picket fence.

 A short stroll from Lucky Lou’s brings you to the First Church of Christ, built circa 1764 as the local meetinghouse.
 It’s said that a town’s meetinghouse represented the sophistication and affluence of the townspeople, and therefore much attention was placed on capping the structure with a magnificent steeple—one that would rival those of both Boston’s Old North Church and Trinity Church in Newport.

 Behind it, the Ancient Burying Ground remains a testament to the handiwork of dozens of centuries-old stone carvers.
 The oldest stone dates to 1648.
 For more research, check out the more than 1,000 books offering local and regional histories, and genealogies of Wethersfield families, housed at the Old Academy Building on Main Street.